Attention now shifts to the expected impacts of the attack on energy, global growth, inflation and central bank actions.

 Market response

 We are seeing a sense of risk loss in emerging markets as the possibility of imposed sanctions increases, although Russia and Ukraine together make up only around 3.5% of the EM debt index in foreign currencies. strong.
 From a credit perspective, the investment grade and high yield markets seem to sell first and ask questions later.
-Most Russian companies are at the lower end of the Investment Grade rating scale and could be downgraded to High Yield due to sanctions risks.
+Most Russian companies are at the lower end of the Investment Grade rating scale and might be downgraded to High Yield due to sanctions risks.

 Now is not the time to panic